 DegreeWorks.
 Students can access and create their own SEPP using the online tool known as DegreeWorks which can be accessed through myGateway

 For a step-by-step guide, see the links below:

-The NOCE Counseling and Student Services Department has counseling professionals available to provide a variety of services:
+The NOCE Counseling and Student Services Department have counseling professionals available to provide a variety of services:

-- Adult College and Career Transition (ACCT): NOCE has several resources to support you in your career exploration or set up a plan to continue your education into college or university.
-If you have questions or need help with college and career transition, visit the Adult College and Career Transitions page.
+- Adult College and Career Transition (ACCT): Get resources to support your college or workforce transition.
+Learn more, visit the Adult College and Career Transitions page.

-- Personal Counseling and Community Referrals: NOCE counselors are available to talk about basic personal issues affecting a student’s educational progress.
+- Personal Counseling and Community Referrals: NOCE counselors can talk about basic personal issues affecting a student’s educational progress.
 NOCE counseling is not the same as seeking personal counseling for mental or emotional health problems.
 However, referrals for these types of services can be provided to students.

 Make an Appointment with a Counselor